claraherscu/claraherscu.github.io/_posts/2021-11-09-Inter-modality-Image-Registration-with-pyANTs.markdown

 categories: jekyll update
 ---
 Working with medical images, it's often very convenient to have all the scans in your dataset share the same coordinate system.
-For example, if you wish to do some local (e.g. pixel-wise) comparison between images that may not be aligned (different patients anatomies, different positions in the scanner, patient breathing or moving during the scan, etc.).
+For example, when you wish to do some local (e.g. pixel-wise) comparison between images that may not be aligned (different patients anatomies, different positions in the scanner, patient breathing or moving during the scan, etc.).

 Another cool use of registration is [atlas-based segmentation](https://en.wikipedia.org/wiki/Medical_image_computing#Atlases).
 Say you have a segmentation task for which you have a solution over one image